-Thanks to radar technology, scientists were able to record Earth's elevation data during "Shuttle Radar Topography Mission" (SRTM) independent of time of day and weather conditions.
-Which areas could be measured by the radar signals was specified by the orbit of the Shuttle Endeavour.
-The data for the SRTM mission depict areas between the 60th north and south latitudes; the poles, for example, were not in view.
-Whereas NASA with its radar system could record the entire land surface with a vertical precision of plus/minus ten meters, DLR produced for a smaller part of the land surface an elevation model with a precision of plus/minus six meters.
-These global elevation models are so far unsurpassed in their precision.
-Many scientists therefore continue to use these eleven-year-old data sets.
+Thanks to radar technology the scientists could record Earth's elevation data during the Shuttle Radar Topography Mission (SRTM) independently of time of day and weather conditions.
+Endeavour's orbit determined which areas could be measured with the radar signals.
+The data from the SRTM mission depicted areas between the 60° north and 57° south latitudes.
+For this reason such places as the poles were out of view.
+While NASA recorded the entire land surface with its radar system at an altitude precision of +/- ten meters, DLR generated for a smaller land area an elevation model with a precision of +/- six meters.
+"The accuracy of these global elevation models remains unbeaten to the present day," stressed Dech.
+Accordingly, many scientists continue to rely on these 11-year-old data sets.

-But the Shuttle Radar Topography Mission was not only a milestone for precise recording of Earth from space: It was also a precursor and thus a test for today's TanDEM-X mission, in which two structurally identical German radar satellites overfly the earth and scan it strip for strip with radar beams in order to record by 2013 a data set for a comprehensive digital elevation model of even higher accuracy.
+But the Shuttle Radar Topography Mission was not only a milestone for precise recording of Earth from space: It was also a precursor and thus a test for today's TanDEM-X mission, in which DLR participates.
+In this mission, two structurally identical German radar satellites overfly the earth and scan it strip for strip with radar beams in order to record by 2013 a data set for a comprehensive digital elevation model of even higher accuracy.